$585,500 Jury Verdict for Child Killed by Intoxicated Driver

 - Practice Areas: Pedestrian Knockdown, Drunk Driver, Dram Shop

-The parents of a five year old child received a jury verdict of $585,000 against the intoxicated, underaged driver who killed him, and against the tavern which served the driver based on a false identification card.
+The parents of a five-year-old child received a jury verdict of $585,000 against the intoxicated, underage driver who killed him and against the tavern which served the driver based on a false identification card.